BlackBerry Limited: Primary competition

-In the United States, the BlackBerry hit its peak in September 2010, when almost 22 million users, or 37% of the 58.7 million American smartphone users at the time, were using a BlackBerry.
-BlackBerry then began to decline in use in the United States, with Apple's installed base in the United States finally passing BlackBerry in April 2011.
+In the United States, the BlackBerry hit its peak in September 2010, with almost 22 million users, or 37% of the 58.7 million American smartphones.
+BlackBerry then began to decline in use in the United States, with Apple's installed base in the United States finally passing it in April 2011.
 Sales of the iPhone continued to accelerate, as did the smartphone market, while the BlackBerry began to lose users continuously in the United States.
 By February 2016, only 1.59 million (0.8%) of the 198.9 million smartphone users in the United States were running BlackBerry compared to 87.32 million (43.9%) on an iPhone.

 Google's Android mobile operating system, running on hardware by a range of manufacturers including Sony, Motorola, HTC, Samsung, LG and many others ramped up the competition for BlackBerry.
 In January 2010, barely 3 million (7.1%) of the 42.7 million Smartphones in use at the time in the United States were running Android, compared to 18 million BlackBerry devices (43%).
 Within a single year Android had passed the installed base of the BlackBerry in the United States.
 By February 2016, only 1.59 million (0.8%) of the 198.9 million smartphone users in the United States were running BlackBerry compared to 104.82 million (52.7%) running Android.

 While RIM's secure encrypted network was attractive to corporate customers, their handsets were sometimes considered less attractive to consumers than iPhone and Android smartphones.
 Developers often developed consumer applications for those platforms and not the BlackBerry.
 During 2010s, even enterprise customers had begun to adopt BYOD policies due to employee feedback.
 The company also faced criticism that its hardware and operating system were outdated and unappealing compared to the competition, as well as that the browsing capabilities were poorer.

-2011–2015: Strategic changes and restructuring
+2011–2015: layoffs and strategic changes

 Slowing growth prompted the company to undertake a lay-off of 2,000 employees in the summer of 2011.
 In September 2011, the company's BlackBerry Internet Service suffered a massive outage, impacting millions of customers for several days.
 The outage embarrassingly occurred as Apple prepared to launch the iPhone 4S, causing fears of mass defections from the platform.